geteduroam/windows-app/README.md

 (actually, just go to **C:\Program Files(x86)** and search for **signtool.exe** and use the one that's in an **x64** directory)

-Sign by running in the directory containing geteduroam.exe:
+Sign by running in the directory containing geteduroam.exe/getgovroam.exe:

 	"C:\Program Files (x86)\Windows Kits\10\bin\10.x\x64\signtool.exe" sign /tr http://timestamp.digicert.com /td sha256 /fd sha256 /a geteduroam.exe